alfaromeo13/Dataflow/README.md

 ![image](slika.png)

+## User Privacy:
+DataFlow prioritizes user privacy by not storing any user information on the server.
+Files are transferred directly to end-users without compromising user data integrity.

 ## New Protocol:
 DataFlow adopts a revolutionary green protocol that optimizes file transfer efficiency.
 Users can send files of any size, up to hexabytes, ensuring a scalable and versatile file-sharing experience.
 <p align="center">